qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

     >>> np.allclose(res_par.average_expect, res_ser.average_expect)
     True

-Note the when running in parallel, the order in which the trajectories are added to the result can differ.
+Note that when running in parallel, the order in which the trajectories are added to the result can differ.
 Therefore

 .. code-block::